Peter and Cornelius Become Friends Story Summary

-The story summary below is also available as a downloadable PDF by clicking here or on the Get Activity button.
-You should always seek to adapt the story as needed to make it appropriate for the kids under your care.
+The Peter and Cornelius story summary below is also available as a downloadable PDF by clicking here or on the Get Activity button.
+You should always seek to adapt the story as needed to make it appropriate for the kids you are teaching.
+You understand better the specific needs of the children under your care.

 Remember, Sunday School Zone has a large, growing number of free, printable children’s Bible activities to help make the Bible come alive for kids.
 These story summaries will help you keep the Bible the main thing!